oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 *   Port lifecycle (add/remove/plug/unplug/migrate)
 *   Migration (migrate VM's with OVN ports, port should be pingable after migration)
 *   Test connectivity between VMs on different hosts
+*   Installation
+*   Security - only the engine should be able to access the provider and access to OVN north DB should also be limited
+*   Chassis security - chassis should connecct to northd using a secure connection.

 Items which will be tested once the appropriate OVN functionality is available